CommunityToolkit/WindowsCommunityToolkit/docs/animations/Expressions.md

 ```

 ### Things to Note
-If you are familiar with how Expressions were built with Strings, there are a few things to note:
+If you are familiar with how Expressions were built with strings, there are a few things to note:
-- The ternary operator (condition ? ifTrue : ifFalse) is now represented by ExpressionFunctions..Conditional(condition, ifTrue, ifFalse)
+- The ternary operator (condition ? ifTrue : ifFalse) is now represented by ExpressionFunctions.Conditional(condition, ifTrue, ifFalse)
 - The "And" and "Or" operators (“&&” and “||”) are now represented by the & and | operators.
 - If using ExpressionBuilder to create expressions for use with InteractionTracker’s InertiaModifiers, the following extensions methods are available: